 By your prayers, O holy Mother of God, may we be delivered from our sins so that we may obtain, O Virgin, the divine illumination of the Son of God who wondrously took flesh in your womb.
-Katavasia 6 of the Theotokos them joy instead of tears.
-You showed the signs of your victory to your apostles, O Savior and Source of life.
-And You enlightened all creation, O Lover of us all.
-Therefore, the world also rejoices at your awakening from the dead, O God of mercy.
-The Synaxarion & Ode 7 are omitted & the Canon continues with Ode 8.

 Matins continues with the Small Litany on page 33.